AJRepo/PHPlot/phplot/README.txt

 #1605558 Wide/Custom dashed lines don't work well
   This is partially a GD issue, partially PHPlot's fault.

-#1795972 and #1795971: Default data colors and default point shapes need to
-  be improved.
+#2919086 Improve tick interval calculations
   Tick interval calculations should try for intervals of 1, 2, or 5 times a power of 10.

-If you think you found a problem with PHPlot, or want to ask questions or provide feedback, please use the Help forum at
+If you think you found a problem with PHPlot, or want to ask questions or provide feedback, please use the Help and Discussion forum at
      http://sourceforge.net/projects/phplot/
-If you are relatively sure you have found a bug, you can report it on the bug tracker at the same web site.
+If you are sure you have found a bug, you can report it on the Bug tracker at the same web site.
+There is also a Features Request tracker.

 TESTING: